wykurz/rcp/README.md

 rlink
 =====

 `rlink` allows hard-linking large number of files.
-A common pattern is to also provide the `--update <path>` that overrides any paths in `src` to intead be copied over from there.
+A common pattern is to also provide `--update <path>` that overrides any paths in `src` to instead be copied over from there.

 ```
 rlink 0.1.0